bulandajakub/HTML-CSS-JS/README.md

 This example demonstrates **flexbox ordering**, which allows elements to be visually rearranged **without changing the HTML structure**.
 This technique is useful for dynamically **changing layouts without modifying the HTML**.

 ---

+## 05_CSS-variables

+This project demonstrates the use of **CSS variables** to create dynamic, reusable styles across the website.
+The focus is on leveraging **CSS custom properties** for colors, layouts, and other elements to make the design adaptable and easy to maintain.

+### variables-1

+This project demonstrates how **CSS variables** can be used to manage layout and color schemes.
+The goal is to create reusable, maintainable styles that can be easily customized across the site.
+It showcases how to:

+- Define **custom properties** for colors and layout.
+- Apply these variables consistently across different elements.
+- Use **media queries** to adjust the layout for responsiveness.

+---